RailsApps/install-rails-mac/source/index.html.md

 ### Your Application's Secret Token

 Rails uses a session store to provide persistence between page requests.
 The default session store uses cookies.
 To prevent decoding of cookie data and hijacking a session, Rails encrypts cookie data using a secret key.
 When you create a new Rails application using the `rails new` command, a unique secret key is generated.
-If you've used the Rails Composer tool to generate the application, the application's secret token will be unique, just as with any Rails application generated with the `rails new` command.

 The file **config/master.key** contains a secret token used to decrypt credentials (and other encrypted files).